Dr. Alex Stone, DPT, CSCS

 • Decide where you want to apply the treatment and place the cupper (choose one of 3 cups included with the device).

-• Short-press the central button (the cupper indicator) to begin the suction.
-Press the button again to increase the suction level – there are up to 3 levels.
+• Short-press the central button (the smart cupper indicator) to begin the suction.
+Press the button again to increase the suction level—there are up to three levels.

-• While the device works on your skin, you can adjust the suction, vibrations, or heat intensity to your liking.
+• While the TheraCup is on your skin, you can adjust suction, vibrations, or heat intensity to your liking.
 The 3 LEDs next to the buttons indicate the selected setting.

-• In case you don’t want to combine the suction with the vibration or the heat settings, you can long-press the respective buttons to turn them off.
-However, you can’t use the complimentary settings without the suction.
-The suction is the main attribute of the device – it’s cupping, right?
+• If you don’t want to combine the suction with the vibration or heat settings, you can long-press the respective buttons to turn them off.
+However, you can’t use the complementary settings without the suction, which is the main attribute of hot cupping.

 How Does the TheraCup Perform?